-Licensing your intellectual property is challenging especially if you’re not sure what to do or how to do it.
+Licensing your intellectual property is challenging especially if you’re unsure what to do or how to do it.
 And that can lead you into big licensing traps, some of which are very difficult to get out of.

-What are these traps and how do you avoid them?
-In this article, I’ll discuss six of the top ones, and what you must do to stay clear of them.
+What are these traps, and how do you avoid them?
+In this article, I’ll discuss six top ones and what you must do to stay clear of them.

 The best way to avoid this trap is to do a little research on similar types of IP.
 Find out what the going licensing royalty rate is for your industry.
 While this will give you a good idea of what to charge, always keep in mind, the royalty rate comes down to what is negotiated between you and your licensing partner.

 The third trap many IP owners fall into is trying to negotiate the licensing agreement terms themselves.
 You are not the best person to negotiate your own licensing deal.
 Your IP is your baby, and you lack objectivity.
-It’s very difficult for you to stay objective in the midst of a negotiation, especially if there’s criticisms about your IP, or the discussions focus on what it’s lacking or what still needs development.
+It’s tough for you to stay objective in the midst of a negotiation, especially if there are criticisms about your IP or the discussions focus on what it’s lacking or what still needs development.

 These are all negotiating “posturing” tactics designed to get the best deal for your licensing partner.
 You can avoid falling into this trap by retaining the services of a licensing agent or attorney to negotiate a deal for you.
 They’re objective and will focus on getting the best deal for your IP.

 The fourth trap many IP owners fall into is failing to research a potential licensing partner.
-This is a big trap that can cost you a lot of time, money, and legal actions trying to get out of a deal with a bad partner.
-If you don’t research a partner before signing the licensing deal, you can wind up working with a company who lacks the resources or experience to get your IP into the market.
-Or worse, a company who’s dishonest in the way they use your IP and fail to pay you.
+That is a big trap that can cost you a lot of time, money, and legal actions to get out of a deal with a bad partner.
+If you don’t research a partner before signing the licensing deal, you can wind up working with a company that lacks the resources or experience to get your IP into the market.
+Or worse, a dishonest company in the way they use your IP and fail to pay you.

 The fifth licensing trap is unrealistic expectations.
-This happens when you go into a deal with a licensing partner without understanding exactly what you and your partner expect from each other.
-For example, your partner plans to market your IP one way and you think it should be marketed another way.
+That happens when you go into a deal with a licensing partner without understanding exactly what you and your partner expect from each other.
+For example, your partner plans to market your IP one way, and you think it should be marketed another way.
 The problem is you didn’t discuss this before signing the deal.
-You never found out if your licensing partners vision is the same as yours about marketing and selling your IP.
+You never found out if your licensing partner’s vision is similar to yours about marketing and selling your IP.

-Another variation of this is your partner expects a lot of support and you offer very little support.
+Another variation is that your partner expects a lot of support, and you offer very little support.
 That’s something that often happens when you fail to check and find out exactly what your partner needs.

-To avoid this trap, be sure as part of your negotiations, there’s a discussion with your partner about what each other expects from the partnership.
-That’s also the best way to make sure it’s a long-term profitable partnership for both of you.
+To avoid this trap, be sure that there’s a discussion with your partner about what each other expects from the partnership as part of your negotiations.
+That’s also the best way to ensure it’s a long-term profitable partnership for both of you.

 The sixth and last trap is one of the hardest to get out of … the DIY licensing agreement.
-While there are many types of licensing agreements available on-line, they are often difficult to understand, especially as it relates to changing it for your particular IP and licensing deal.
-Get it wrong and you wind up signing a deal that costs you more than just money.
-It could tie up your rights for years, or worse, you lose control of your IP.
+While there are many types of licensing agreements available online, they are often difficult to understand, especially regarding changing it for your particular IP and licensing deal.
+Get it wrong, and you wind up signing a deal that costs you more than just money.
+It could tie up your rights for years, or worse, and you lose control of your IP.